Ideas Union

 Mutual Value: Deals work when both sides see value; royalties, flat fees, revenue share, whatever you agree.

-Autonomy: Members decide if, how, and to whom you license.
-No permission = NO USE.
+Autonomy: Members decide if, how, and to whom you license your Comcept™.

 Professionalism: Ideas Union membership is only open to recognised professionals.